RCR Tomlinson: Divestment

 By the end of Financial year 2018 the company had grown to $2Billion in Revenue and was net cash at June 30, 2018, having paid down all debt facilities.

 In late July 2018, cost overruns were discovered on a project.
 At the time the cost overruns were significant however, the company remained in profit and net cash.
 The chairman, Roderick Brown, directed RCR into a protracted voluntary suspension for a period of 30 days which had long term ramifications.
 The company completed a capital raising of $100 million by Macquarie Bank, paying $12.1M in fees, according to the 2018 Annual Report, and the company resumed normal activities.
 The chairman, Roderick Brown and Directors called in Administrators when the Secured Creditors withdrew support for them on November 21, 2018.
 In the final report of the Liquidator, it was determined that the protracted Suspension and the loss of confidence in the chairman, Roderick Brown and new CEO, Bruce James “had a significant adverse impact on the group and its ability to successfully tender for new projects”.

 According to the Administrator's Report, McGrathNicol oversaw “a sale process that involved more than 300 interested parties on an 'accelerated sale process' timeline, seeking bids with minimal conditionality”.
 The Administrators admitted failure to sell the business as a whole “Ultimately, each bidder who had initially engaged in the 'whole of business' sale process concluded they would not submit final bids”.
 This was expected due to the accelerated due diligence process that was unsuitable for sale of such a large complex conglomerate as identified by KPMG in “Navigating Complex M&A”.

 The Sell Off

 In 2018, RCR Boilers was sold to The Environmental Group Limited.

 In the same 2018, RCR Rail was sold to John Holland Group owned by China Communications Construction Company 'snapped up' RCR Rail and absorbed 400 RCR employees.

 In 2019, the Chows brothers acquired RCR Tomlinson New Zealand and renamed it RCR Infrastructure Ltd. RCR Energy Services which employed 50 people was sold to The Environmental Group.
 RCR's Metalbilt/Danks doors business which employed 60 people was sold to New Zealand's ARA Group.
-Also in 2019, RCR laser was sold to Wangara Business.
+Also in 2019, RCR laser was sold to Wangara based business Unique Metals Laser.
 NRW Holdings also acquired RCR Mining Technologies in 2019.

 In March 2019 the boiler projects division RCR Energy New Zealand was sold to Windsor Engineering Group Ltd when it was purchased after the RCR parent company went into voluntary administration and this division was renamed Windsor Energy.